-Although learning symmetrically from both $D^+$ and $D^-$ may seem appealing, the priority is ensuring that Code LLMs learn from complete, correct code rather than fragmented pieces.
-Without the full correct code contexts, the positive sample cannot align with the instruction, introducing incomplete and misleading signals into the learning process.
+Although learning symmetrically from both \(D^+\) and \(D^-\) may seem appealing, the focus should be on ensuring Code LLMs learn from fully correct code rather than fragmented pieces.
+Without complete code contexts, the positive sample cannot properly align with the instruction, leading to incomplete and misleading signals in the learning process.